pedroramaciotti/Cloudtropy/README.md

 # Cloudtropy

-Empirical probability mass functions and entropies of N-dimensional clouds of points.
+Empirical probability mass functions and entropies of N-dimensional clouds of points, as seen in

+*Onesto, V., M. Romano, F. Gentile, and F. Amato.
+"Relating the small world coefficient to the entropy of 2D networks and applications in neuromorphic engineering."
+Journal of Physics Communications 3, no. 9 (2019): 095011.*

 ## Install